lassehauballe/Shellcode-Minidumpwritedump/README.md

 **Limitations:** The SeDebugPrivilege has to be enabled before using the shellcode. *(Hint: Powershell enables SeDebugPrivileged by default if the current user is allowed to use it i.e the local administrator).*

+**Script:** The script is created in Python3 with the keystone-engine module (pip install keystone-engine)

 **Where:** A file named lsass.dmp is created within the directory where the shellcode is executed.

-**Fun-facts:** The Win32 API used: MiniDumpWriteDump is located within dbgcore.dll and not dbghelp.dll.
+**Fun-fact:** The Win32 API used: MiniDumpWriteDump is located within dbgcore.dll and not dbghelp.dll.
 For more information [MiniDumpWriteDump according to msdn](https://docs.microsoft.com/en-us/windows/win32/api/minidumpapiset/nf-minidumpapiset-minidumpwritedump)

 **Idea:** The idea came from reading this c++ script from [ired.team](https://www.ired.team/offensive-security/credential-access-and-credential-dumping/dumping-lsass-passwords-without-mimikatz-minidumpwritedump-av-signature-bypass)